 And that's one of the reasons why the United States is very happy to see the Israelis take apart Hezbollah.

-Now, from the Iranian point of view, if Hezbollah operates globally, uh, they can claim the leadership of the Islamic world.
+Now, from the Iranian point of view, if Hezbollah operates globally, they can claim the leadership of the Islamic world.

-If Israel invades uh Lebanon and takes apart Hezbollah, Iran can say, you know, Al-Qaeda was yesterday's news.
+If Israel invades Lebanon and takes apart Hezbollah, Iran can say, you know, Al-Qaeda was yesterday's news.

 We have reclaimed our position as the leader of the Islamic Revolution.

-Forget the Saudis, forget the Wahhabis, forget Al-Qaeda.
+Forget the Saudis, forget the Wahhabis, forget al-Qaeda.

 We're back.

-Either way it breaks, Iran figures it's got the advantage.
+Iran figures it's got the advantage.

-Let's hear from Saeed in Green Bay, Wisconsin, on the Rush Limbaugh program.
+Let's hear from Saeed in Green Bay, Wisconsin on the Rush Limbaugh program.

-I'm Paul W. Smith along with George Friedman.
+I'm Paul W. Smith, along with George Friedman.

 Welcome, Saeed.